Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/tea/en/02_limit_cut.md

 1211 is the strat highlighted by the [Korean simulator](https://drive.google.com/file/d/1sdo02A5GbNPA9B4HN-NOt-vnTPyv2elH/view).

-Note that we recommend that both the odd and even players point Cruise Chaser outside, and forward/backward at diagonals **unlike** the simulator (that points Cruise Chaser directly outwards, and directly inwards through the center of the arena).
+**Unlike the Korean simulator**, we recommend that both the odd and even players point Cruise Chaser outside, and forward/backward at diagonals.

+*(The simulator points Cruise Chaser directly outwards, and directly inwards through the center of the arena).*

 <table>
   <tr>